-In Minnesota (MN), licensing requirements for contractors vary.
-Most commercial general contractors don't need a license, but they do need to register with the state through the contract registration program.
+In Minnesota, licensing requirements for contractors vary.
+Most commercial general contractors don't need a license but must register with the state through the construction contractor registration program.

 Once you have a state-issued license, you don’t need to get a local city or county license as long as the work you're doing is within the scope of your license.
 But if you're doing other types of work, are a specialty contractor or have a certificate of exemption, you might have to get a local license.